OCA/maintainer-tools/CONTRIBUTING.md

 ### Version numbers

-The version number in the module manifest should be the Odoo major version (e.g. `8.0`) followed by the module `x.y` version numbers.
+The version number in the module manifest should be the Odoo major version (e.g. `8.0`) followed by the module `x.y.z` version numbers.
-For example: `8.0.1.0` is expected for the first release of an 8.0 module.
+For example: `8.0.1.0.0` is expected for the first release of an 8.0 module.

-The `x.y` version numbers follow the semantics `breaking.feature`:
+The `x.y.z` version numbers follow the semantics `breaking.feature.fix`:
-  * `x` increments when changes can break modules extending on it
+  * `x` increments when the data model or the views had significant changes.
+Data migration might be needed, or depending modules might be affected.
-  * `y` increments when non-breaking new features are added
+  * `y` increments when non-breaking new features are added.
+A module upgrade will probably be needed.

-If applicable, breaking changes are expected to include instruction or scripts to perform migration on current installations.
+  * `z` increments when bugfixes were made.
+Usually a server restart is needed for the fixes to be made available.

-Unless fitting in the above criteria, bugfixes are not required to increment module version numbers.
+If applicable, breaking changes are expected to include instructions or scripts to perform migration on current installations.

 ### Directories